php-java/php-java/README.md

 ### Output PHPJava operations

-- Output debug trace as following if you want to show operated log.
+- Output debug trace as follows if you want to show operation log:

 ```php
 <?php